 Manual Digitize Button Function Start a Manual Digitized File Starts a manual digitized file and enables the manual digitize mode.
-Add a Rapid Move Add a Feed Move Adds a feed move to the manual digitized file.
+Add a Rapid Move Adds a rapid move to the manual digitized file.
+Add a Feed Move Adds a feed move to the manual digitized file.
 Add an Arc Point Used to add arcs into a manual digitized file.
 Close Shape Used to close the last move in a shape without moving the machine.
 Undo Used to undo previous moves.
 Save Allows you to save the manual digitized file in either G-Code or DXF file format.